Looking for a nursing specialty that’s sure to stay in demand throughout your career? Look no further than a job as a telemetry RN.

 Everyone knows what a NICU or ER nurse is, but if you ask friends who aren’t in the medical field, few would know what a cardiac telemetry nurse does—that is, until they’ve had a loved one in the hospital.
 But, just because these nurses work in a more behind-the-scenes position, it doesn’t mean they’re any less important.

-• Diagnostic tests
+- Diagnostic tests

-• Dispensing medications
+- Dispensing medications

-• Monitoring patients, including blood pressure, oxygen and breathing
+- Monitoring patients, including blood pressure, oxygen and breathing

-• Educating patients and family members about cardiac concerns
+- Educating patients and family members about cardiac concerns

-• Managing telemetry devices, including the ability to pair and unpair the equipment
+- Managing telemetry devices, including the ability to pair and unpair the equipment

-Telemetry nurses can have anywhere from 3-5 patients at one time, though ratios can vary by state and facilities.
+Telemetry nurses can have anywhere from 3-5 patients at one time, though ratios can vary by state and facility.
 Typically, patients in the telemetry unit don’t stay long since they’re just getting some extra, constant monitoring while they recover from a stroke, heart attack or other cardiac event.
-Because these patients require constant, around the clock monitoring, a telemetry nurse can work both day and night shifts.
+Because these patients require constant, around-the-clock monitoring, a telemetry nurse can work both day and night shifts.
 Additionally, tele nurses will need to understand how to work and interpret results from machines like EKG, ECG, EMG, blood pressure monitor, SpO2, dialysis machines and a respiratory rate monitor.
 That’s a lot of responsibility, but in our experience, tele nurses are up for the task.

 What is the Telemetry Unit in a Hospital and What Do Those Nurses Do?